madetech/handbook/team-norms/development_practices.md

 ## Document the decision making process using ADRs

-ADR's are just a formal ways of documenting the decision making process.
+ADR's are a formal way of documenting the decision-making process.
 (ADR stands for Architecture Decision Record)

 For a full write up see [Michael Nygard's blog post on the topic](https://web.archive.org/web/20190430063238/http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).